Neural 3D Video Synthesis from Multi-view Video: : Dynamic Neural Radiance Fields

-Existing ray-based neural reconstruction methods, including NeRF, are trained on uniformly randomly sampled rays.
-The number of iterations they take in training per epoch scales linearly with the number of pixels in the input multi-view videos.
-For a 10-second, 30-FPS, 1014$\times$1352 multi-view video sequence from 18 cameras, there are about 7.4 billion ray samples in an epoch.
-To train one epoch, with each GPU taking 3072 samples per iteration, about 300K iterations are required using 8 GPUs, which would take about half a week at a rate of 1 second per iteration.
-Given that each ray needs to be re-visited several times to obtain high quality results, this sampling process is one of the biggest bottlenecks for ray-based neural reconstruction methods to train 3D videos at scale.

-However, for a natural video, a large proportion of the dynamic scene is either time-invariant or only contains a small radiance change at a particular timestamp across the entire observed video.
-This fact leads to a significant imbalance between the number of pixel observations and their contribution to the final representation in a uniform sampling setting.
-On one hand, the perceptual quality in the time-invariant region saturates after a certain number of iterations over the same pixels.
-On the other hand, reconstructing the time-variant regions with high photorealism requires sampling every single moving pixel observed in every single timestamp multiple times.
-These dynamic pixels are significantly fewer than the time-invariant ones.
-Therefore, training all rays with an equal amount of attention using uniform sampling would be a waste of computational resources and time to achieve photorealisitc 3D video.

-To address this issue, we propose to sample the rays across time with different importance based on the temporal variation in the input videos.
-For each observed ray $\mathbf{r}$ at time $t$, we compute a weight $\mathbf{W}^{(t)}(\mathbf{r})$.
+\qheading{Ray Importance Sampling.} We propose to sample rays $\mathcal{I}$ across time with different importance based on the temporal variation in the input videos.
+For each observed ray $\mathbf{r}$ at time $t$, we compute a weight $\omega^{(t)}(\mathbf{r})$.
 In each training iteration we pick a time frame $t$ at random.
 We first normalize the weights of the rays across all input views for frame $t$, and then apply inverse transform sampling to select rays based on these weights.

-To calculate the weight of each ray, we propose two strategies based on two different insights.
-In the first one, we calculate the weight map of each ray at each time frame, based on the residual difference of its color from the global median of the same ray across time.
-We call this strategy importance sampling based on global median map (DyNeRF-ISG).
-In the other one, we consider two input color frames close in time and calculate the weight based on the residuals of the two.
-In a static multi-camera rig, this approximates the motion derivative between the frames, which we call importance sampling based on temporal difference (DyNeRF-IST).
-We explain the details of the two strategies below, assuming a static rig.
+To calculate the weight of each ray, we propose three implementations based on different insights. \begin{itemize}[nosep,align=parleft,leftmargin=*] \item \textbf{Global-Median (DyNeRF-ISG)}: We compute the weight of each ray based on the residual difference of its color to its the global median value across time. \item \textbf{Temporal-Difference (DyNeRF-IST)}: We compute the weight of each ray based on the color difference in two consecutive frames. \item \textbf{Combined Method (DyNeRF-IS$^\star\!$}): Combine both strategies above. \end{itemize}